hemantksingh/messup-learn/People/Interviews.md

 ## Technical skills

+* Problem solving - What is the problem you are looking to solve as opposed to what technology you want to use?
+* Drive innovation responsibly (by running small experiments)
+* Drive quality via automation and adopting best practices while keeping delivery timescales in mind
+  * reduce time to live
+    * reduce regression cycles and manual testing effort
+    * reduce operational overhead by implementing chaos testing, security testing and performance testing
+  * measure customer value
+    * analytics to understand customer behaviour and trends
+    * feature usage

+### Breadth of knowledge

 * TDD - demonstrate understanding of
   * different levels of tests in the testing pyramid
   * approaches to testing - top down, bottom up